-Squirrels are pretty common in backyards and parks throughout the United States, almost anywhere you may live.
+Squirrels are pretty common in backyards and parks throughout Canada, almost anywhere you may live.
 These cute little rodents are seen as mostly harmless by much of the population, and for the most part, squirrels aren’t aggressive or threatening.
 Because squirrels are wild animals, nature lovers need to understand there should be some precautions taken to ensure safety for them and the animals.
-If you notice that a squirrel is exhibiting aggressive behavior, it’s best to consult humane animal control professionals in Houston like Skedaddle.
+If you notice that a squirrel is exhibiting aggressive behavior, it’s best to consult humane animal control professionals in Whitby like Skedaddle.

 Reasons Handling Wild Animals Is a Bad Idea